fls18/scheduler/README.md

 Input/Output & Execution:
-- No additional installation or environment setup is required.
-- Just download the source code and run it directly.
-- The system is built entirely with Python, so it can be executed as-is after download.
+- The program is written entirely in Python, so you can run it immediately after downloading the source code.
+- Make sure to also download the todos.json file and place it in the same folder as the source code for proper functionality.

 ## 사용법 예시